jorennig/Movie_Face_Detection/README.md

 Transform_Visualize.m\
 Shows all fixations per movie stimulus for each subject.\
 Finds all frames that were shown during a fixation time, adjusts their position relative to average frame, centers the data and visualizes individual transfomed fixations per movie.\
-Summarizes transformed/normalized viewing behavior across movies per run/subject.\
+Summarizes transformed/normalized viewing behavior across movies per run/subject and plots fixations and heat maps.